Power off the bicycle and remove the battery.

 Installation is reverse of removal.

 Make sure to route wires/harnesses the same as they were before.
-The wires often have a memory to which way they were curved, so following those will make installation as easy as possible.
+The wires often have a memory of which way they were curved, so following those will make installation as easy as possible.
 Be careful not to pinch or crush any wires/plugs when the motor is installed.
 There is no force needed to push it in place if the wires are routed correctly.
 If force is required, a crushed wire or plug will result.
 Be patient.
 Inverting the bicycle might make this easier as gravity will help keep the wires in the proper spots as the motor is laid in place.

 The easiest way to route the Harmony wires is as shown below.
 The yellow wire is from the shifter and passes over the mounting bolts and up into the battery dock void.
 The red line is from the rear axle, through the grommet, over the mounting bolts and into the battery dock void.
 There is enough space in there to place the blue and black connectors.